 We have illustrated this arrangement using the version for Viola and Piano, though we also include other alternative parts to substitute for the Viola as the lead instrument.
 Since all the versions are almost the same (except for differences in pitch) the piano can play (using the score) the same part for all versions.
 The lead instrument can be either of: Viola, Violin, Cello, Trumpet, Trombone, Flute, Oboe, Alto Sax, Clarinet, Bassoon, or even a combination of these if you want.
 The audio files (for the Viola and Piano version) can be downloaded in MIDI or MP3 formats.
 Please note that we have not included the optional repeats in the audio versions.
 This piece is also available on mfiles in the original Orchestral Version including the score and all instrumental parts, and also as an arrangement for Piano or Organ Solo.

 The audio controls below allow you to play the mp3 version of Handel's Hornpipe from The Water Music for violin and piano or you can download the MP3 file.
-You can also download the midi version of Handel's Hornpipe from The Water Music for violin and piano or alternatively edit/play the midi file.
+You can also download the midi version of Handel's Hornpipe from The Water Music for violin and piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Handel's Hornpipe from The Water Music for violin and piano in PDF format.